yemifalokun/predicting-weight-loss/README.md

 #### Rationale
 Weight loss is a difficult and often frustrating process, but it can be life-changing.
 Here are just a few reasons why anyone should care about weight loss:

-- Weight loss can improve your health, extra weight puts a strain on your heart, lungs, and joint and losing this weight can help to reduce your risk of developing health problems like heart disease, stroke, and type 2 diabetes.
+- Weight loss can improve your health, extra weight puts a strain on your heart, lungs, and joint and losing this weight can help to reduce your risk of developing health problems like heart disease, stroke, and type 2 diabetes
 - Weight loss can improve your self-esteem, the extra weight can make people feel self-conscious and uncomfortable in your own skin.
-Losing weight can help you to feel more confident and comfortable in your own body.
+Losing weight can help you to feel more confident and comfortable in your own body
 - Weight loss can improve your life expectancy.
 Carrying around extra weight can shorten your lifespan.
-Losing weight can help you to live a longer, healthier life.
+Losing weight can help you to live a longer, healthier life

 #### Research Question
 There are many different research questions that could be asked about weight loss.
 Some examples include: